ApeWorX/ape/docs/quickstart.rst

 Now that your Python version is later than 3.7.X and you have created a virtual environment.
 Let's install Ape!
-There are 3 ways to install ape pip, git clone setup.py, or Docker.
+There are 3 ways to install ape: pip, setuptools, or Docker.

 via ``pip``
 ===========